ampas/aces-docs/mkdocs/docs/guides/clf/index.md

 ---------------------------------------------

 ### `Matrix` Order
-Take note that the order of coefficients in the `Matrix` ProcessNode follows the usual convention in color science but that this is the transposition of both the order sometimes used in computer graphics and the order used in CTL. **[Section 4.4.4]** of the specification clearly documents the ordering of matrix coefficients that must be used.
+Take note that the order of coefficients in the `Matrix` ProcessNode follows the usual convention in color science but that this is the transposition of both the order sometimes used in computer graphics and the order used in CTL.
+The [`Matrix` section of the CLF Specification](/specifications/clf/#matrix) clearly documents the ordering of matrix coefficients that must be used.
 Also, note that the 3x4 matrix includes an offset value after each of the three matrix values.

 ### `LUT3D` Serialization Order
-As described in **[Section 4.4.3]** of the CLF Specification, take note that the `LUT3D` ProcessNode serializes the LUT entries in blue-fastest order.
+As described in the [`LUT3D` section of the CLF Specification](/specifications/clf/#lut3d), take note that the `LUT3D` ProcessNode serializes the LUT entries in blue-fastest order.
 This is a commonly used ordering (for example it is used by the common .3dl format) but some other formats use red-fastest ordering (e.g., .cube format).

 ### Gamma Polarity
-As described in **[Section 4.4.7]** of the spec, take note that the `Exponent` ProcessNode uses the specified parameter directly in the power function for the forward direction.
+As described in the [`Exponent` section of the CLF Specification](/specification/clf/#exponent), take note that the `Exponent` ProcessNode uses the specified parameter directly in the power function for the forward direction.
 This is the same usage as in an ASC CDL power.
 But take care since often "gamma" operators in color processing software apply the inverse of the power for the forward direction.

 ### Bit-Depth Attributes Don't Affect Processing Precision
 As called out in the CLF specification, the `inBitDepth` and `outBitDepth` attributes of `ProcessNodes` are not intended to control the processing precision, which should normally be 32-bit floating-point.
 Rather, these attributes simply determine the scaling of various parameter values such as matrix and LUT entries.
-Please refer to section 5.1 of the **[CLF specification]** for the details.
+Please refer to the [Bit Depth section of the CLF Specification](/specification/clf/#bit-depth) for the details.

 ### Conversion Between Bit-Depths
 When interpreting the `inBitDepth` and `outBitDepth` attributes, conversions happen using "power of two minus 1" scaling rather than "power of 2" scaling.
-Please refer to section 5.1.4 of the **[CLF Specification]** for the details.
+Please refer to the [section on conversion between bit depths in the CLF Specification](/specifications/clf/#scaling) for the details.

 Appendices
 ----------